FollyMaddy/RetroRun/README.md

 Creates a directory in RetroPie, makes an application (.desktop file) and associates filetypes with RetroRun.

+# install_800x600.sh

+Runs install.sh with 800x600 option, so RetroRun will run in low resolution after installation.

+Created so you don't have to do this command, manually, in the terminal.

 # uninstall.sh

 Removes the RetroRun directory in RetroPie,  the application (.desktop file) and associated filetypes with RetroRun.